Buffalo Bans Fracking -- Other Towns are Taking Action

 Fracking and tainted wastewater have been linked to impacts on well water, human health and welfare, air, land and waterways.
 Evidence abounds in the award-winning documentary film GASLAND (Trailer here), investigative CNN reports (Video here), and testimony of affected landowners in several states at hearings sponsored by the EPA.
 Landowners and state officials have filed lawsuits against drilling companies because of drinking water contamination.

-studies on fracking by the NY Dept. of Environmental Conservation and the U.S. Environmental Protection Agency.
+Concerned citizens are not waiting for the results of studies on fracking by the NY Dept. of Environmental Conservation and the U.S. Environmental Protection Agency.
 In fact, residents of some towns have urged their local governments to ban fracking.

 Following a public hearing, the Common Council of Buffalo voted unanimously to ban fracking and any form of natural gas extraction in the city.
 The Buffalo law also bars the disposal of drilling wastewater or other production wastes within city limits.
 This is important since huge volumes of water used in fracking contain a myriad of unknown and toxic chemicals, and testing for these is not done.
+Fracking wastewater disposal in Lake Erie and the Niagara River is a matter for great concern.

 Earlier, Pittsburgh instituted a ban on fracking in the city limits.
 However, Pennsylvania still allows dumping of fracking wastewater into its rivers.
 Wastewater is only partially treated for harmful substances, then dumped into waterways from which communities get their drinking water.
 Also, illegal dumping has been observed on dirt and gravel roads and detected in streams near drilling sites.